zg2pro/suis.je.antisemite/README.md

 Also, so that your badge redirects you to your test coverage, deploy your test coverage in gitlab public pages.

-# a few notes about gitpod.ignore
+# a few notes about gitpod.io

 This is awesome !!!
 Open the workspace with gitpod.io#https://github.com/zg2pro/suis.je.antisemite.git or you maybe already have a gitpod button in your github project